 Asian Countries and the Coronavirus

-Taiwan, Singapore, and Japan are all squished at the bottom of the chart and are hard to distinguish.
+Taiwan, Singapore, and Japan are all squished at the bottom of the large cumulative cases chart at the beginning of this post and they are hard to distinguish.
 These countries have tiny numbers of COVID19 cases because they haven’t experienced the exponential growth that occurred in other countries.
 South Korea had a period of sharp increase, but that has quickly leveled out.
 What did these countries do?

 Previous experience with SARS, a coronavirus oubtreak in 2003, has taught these Asian countries how to act quickly and effectively.
 These countries enacted early travel restrictions, large-scale testing, contact tracing for confirmed cases, and aggressive quarantine rules.
 Additionally, the MERS coronavirus outbreak in 2015 exposed the problems that a lack of test kits will cause.